 Bonfires & Large Social Gatherings

-While most camping trips don’t revolve around large gatherings or parties, there are definitely some that do.
+While most camping trips don’t involve large gatherings or parties, some do.
 If you’re going to a large festival or a social camping experience where the focus is the party, you’ll want a speaker that can keep up with demands.